-This Prospectus does not imply the offer of any shares or securities, nor is it an invitation to make an offer for the purchase of any shares or securities, but is merely the description of the offer of shares in the Sub-funds to which reference is made in this Prospectus.
+This Prospectus does not imply the offer of any shares or securities, nor is it an invitation to make an offer for the purchase of any shares or securities, but is merely the description of the offer of shares in the Subfunds to which reference is made in this Prospectus.
 This Prospectus does not imply the offer of any shares or any securities, nor is it an invitation to make an offer for the purchase of any shares or any securities to a person in any country where the regulations in effect prohibit this.
 The information in this Prospectus does not constitute investment advice.

-The publication and dissemination of this Prospectus, as well as the offer, sale and transfer of shares in Sub-funds, can be subject to (legal) restrictions in some countries.
+The publication and dissemination of this Prospectus, as well as the offer, sale and transfer of shares in Subfunds, can be subject to (legal) restrictions in some countries.
 The Company asks that any person who finds themselves in possession of this Prospectus acquaint themselves with and adhere to such restrictions.
-The Company accepts no liability whatsoever for any violation of or noncompliance with such restrictions by any person whatsoever, regardless of whether or not such person is a potential buyer of shares in a Sub-fund.
+The Company accepts no liability whatsoever for any violation of or non-compliance with such restrictions by any person whatsoever, regardless of whether or not such person is a potential buyer of shares in a Sub-fund.

 The shares have not been and will not be registered under the United States Securities Act of 1933 (as amended) (the 1933 Act) or the laws of any state in the United States and may not be directly or indirectly offered or sold in the United States or to any United States Person.
 Any re-offer or re-sale of any of the shares in the United States or to United States Persons may constitute a violation of US law.
 The shares offered hereby have not been approved or disapproved by the SEC, by the security's regulatory authority of any US state, or by any similar authority of any other country or jurisdiction, and neither the SEC nor any such authority will do so.
 The offering and sale of the shares to Non-United States Persons will be exempt from registration pursuant to Regulation S promulgated under the 1933 Act.
-The Sub-funds have not been and will not be registered under the United States Investment Company Act of 1940 (as amended) (the 1940 Act). shares may not be acquired by a person who is deemed to be a United States Person under the 1940 Act and regulations thereunder or a person who is deemed to be a United States Person under the United States Commodity Exchange Act and regulations thereunder.
+The Sub-funds have not been and will not be registered under the United States Investment Company Act of 1940 (as amended) (the 1940 Act). shares may not be acquired by a person who is deemed to be a United States Person under the United States Commodity Exchange Act and regulations thereunder.